kzilk/week5HelloWorld/README.md

 enter 'python manage.py runserver'

-In your browser, go to 'localhost:8000/hello' to view the Hellow World message
+In your browser, go to 'localhost:8000/hello' to view the Hello World message